masoodfaisal/ml-workshop/users/README.md

 oc apply -f htpasswd.cr
 ```

-If you need to give the users access to a preexising prject, say a project called _common-project_, that can be done as follows:
+If you need to give the users access to a preexising project, say a project called _common-project_, that can be done as follows:
 ```
 for i in {1..20}
 do